Camilo Rodríguez

-Camilo Bryan Rodríguez Pedraza (born 4 March 1995) is a Chilean professional footballer who plays for Primera B de Chile club Rangers de Talca as a right-back.
+Camilo Bryan Rodríguez Pedraza (born 4 March 1995) is a Chilean professional footballer who plays as a right-back for Deportes Recoleta.

 Club career

 Rodríguez is a product of Colo-Colo.

 In 2024, Rodríguez signed with Universidad de Concepción from Deportes La Serena.
 He switched to Rangers de Talca the next season.

 International career

-In 2014, Vargas represented Chile U20 at two Four Nations International Tournaments in Qatar and Chile.
+In 2014, Rodríguez represented Chile U20 at two Four Nations International Tournaments in Qatar and Chile.